chillinflute/ChrisxSam-Planner/Formal Complaint Against Dan/Request for Senate Review of Complaint Regarding Mr Daniele Rosina.md

 There are multiple points where this is evident in the report:

-> It is not clear that this event *per se* constitutes a breach of the bullying policy, though given the combination of events mentioned, it may be reasonable that Mr. Hill felt that it did. —
+> It is not clear that this event *per se* constitutes a breach of the bullying policy, though given the combination of events mentioned, it may be reasonable that Mr. Hill felt that it did. — [[Christopher Hill complaint School final.pdf#page=4|IO Report, pg.
+4]]

+> It is not clear that the incident was intended to undermine, humiliate etc. Mr. Hill, although he may reasonably have experienced it this way. — [[Christopher Hill complaint School final.pdf#page=5|IO Report, pg.
+5]]

+> While the student does indeed have a protected characteristic, and associated RAP, there is no direct evidence to suggest that the conduct which is the subject of the complaint is directly related to it; as a result, the incidents cannot themselves be considered harassment.
+However, they may certainly have been experienced as something similar by Mr. Hill. — [[Christopher Hill complaint School final.pdf#page=6|IO Report, pg.
+6]]